Skip to content

 Key takeaway

-Picking the right eSIM before an international trip can save you hundreds of dollars in roaming fees.
-But with over 20 providers competing for your money, finding the one that actually delivers reliable coverage at a fair price takes real research.
+Picking the right eSIM before an international trip saves you hundreds of dollars in roaming fees.
+With 18 providers chasing your money, finding the one that delivers real coverage at a fair price takes research.
 We bought plans from every major eSIM provider and tested them across 50+ countries over the past 12 months.
-Below are our top 5 picks for 2026, based on coverage breadth, pricing transparency, app quality, and real-world network performance.

 Which providers are best for this use case?